vmg/redcarpet/README.markdown

 This library is written by people
 ---------------------------------

 Redcarpet 2 has been rewritten from scratch by Vicent Martí (@vmg).
-Why are you not following me on Twitter?

 Redcarpet would not be possible without the Sundown library and its authors (Natacha Porté, Vicent Martí, and its many awesome contributors).